khanlou/Objective-Shorthand/README.md

 ## Additions

 Pull requests are welcome, however, there is a test suite and AppleDoc-compliant documentation for each method.
 Please make sure that you are not breaking the tests, and if you add new methods, make sure there is test coverage for it and relevant documention is included.

+If you have questions, comments, or suggestions, please get in touch.
+You can find me on Twitter at [@khanlou](http://twitter.com/khanlou) and email at <soroush@khanlou.com>.